The best device for your care teams on their daily grind

 The retiring baby boomer generation requires a different type and level of care compared to their predecessors.
 They have more time for retirement and seek more independence.
 5.5 million baby boomers in Australia hold more than half of the country’s wealth.
 They have the buying power to get quality products and services their hard earned money can buy.

 Paper-based record keeping is not enough to keep up with the growing demand.
-Using Smartphones, staff members can receive notifications and details for service and product requests on the go.
+Using Smartphones, staff members can receive notifications and details for service and product requests on the go with care mobility applications.
 For field carers, they can track KM travelled with the latest maps and GPS technology.
 After completing their tasks, carers can send reports to both the care organisation and the client’s primary carers.
 Customer Satisfaction guaranteed!

 Communication and Community